odino/odino.github.com/source/_posts/2018-08-23-secure-your-web-application-with-these-http-headers.markdown

 As you can see, policies can become lengthy, and if we want to ensure the highest protection for our users this can become quite of a tedious process;
-nevertheless, writing a comprehensive CSP policy is an important step towards adding an additional layer on security to our web applications.
+nevertheless, writing a comprehensive CSP policy is an important step towards adding an additional layer of security to our web applications.

 For more information around CSP I would recommend a deep dive at [developer.mozilla.org/en-US/docs/Web/HTTP/CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).